MARTA: The connection between chemical enrichment, feedback, and dust in a Wolf-Rayet galaxy at z${\sim}$2: Derivation of physical properties

-For other elemental species, we followed the same procedure described in the previous section to derive the ionic abundances of nitrogen (N), sulphur (S), neon (Ne), and argon (Ar) relative to that of oxygen (O).
-Where needed, we applied ionization correction factors (ICF) as parametrized by \cite{amayo_ICFs_2020} on the basis of the ionization fraction of oxygen, defined as $\omega$ = O$^{++}$/(O$^{++}$ + O$^{+}$).
+To derive the total oxygen abundance, for each element of the MCMC chain, we compute the abundance of O$^{++}$/H and O$^{+}$/H from the dust-corrected \OIIIoptL/\Hbeta (assuming t=\Tiii) and \OII/\Hbeta (assuming t=\Tii) ratios, respectively.
+The total oxygen abundance is then O/H = O$^{++}$/H + O$^{+}$/H, delivering 12+log(O/H) = 8.15 $\substack{+0.02 \\ -0.02}$.
+For other elemental species, we followed the same procedure described in the previous section to derive the ionic abundances of nitrogen (N), sulphur (S), neon (Ne), and argon (Ar) relative to those of oxygen (O).
+Where needed, we applied ionization correction factors (ICF) as parametrized by \cite{amayo_ICFs_2020} on the basis of the oxygen ionization fraction, defined as $\omega$ = O$^{++}$/(O$^{++}$ + O$^{+}$) = $0.70 \substack{+0.03 \\ -0.04}$.

-For nitrogen, we infer the N$^{+}$/O$^{+}$ abundance by comparing the (dust-corrected) \NIIL[6584] intensity to that of \OII[3727], assuming t = \Tii and density equal to \Ne; since $\omega$ = 0.70 $\pm$ 0.04, we obtain an ICF[N$^{+}$/O$^{+}$] = 1.17, which translates to a total log(N/O) = -1.16 $\pm$ 0.04.
+For nitrogen we inferred the abundance of N$^{+}$/O$^{+}$ by comparing the (dust-corrected) intensity \NIIL[6584]with that of \OII[3727], assuming t = \Tii and the density set by \Ne; after applying the ICF[N$^{+}$/O$^{+}$], we obtain a total log(N/O) = -1.14 $\substack{+0.03 \\ -0.03}$.
 We observe sulfur emission originating from two different ionization states, namely S$^{+}$ and S$^{++}$.
-We derive the S$^{+}$/O$^{+}$ abundance by comparing \SII to \OII[3727], assuming t = \Tii and \Ne, whereas we infer S$^{++}$/O$^{++}$ from the \SIIIL[9068] / \OIIIoptL[5007] ratio, assuming t = \Tiii.
-The total S/O abundance is then given by S/O = (S$^{++}$/O$^{++}$ + S$^{+}$/O$^{+}$) $\times$ ICF[S$^{++}$/O$^{++}$ + S$^{+}$/O$^{+}$], delivering log(S/O) = -1.71 $\pm$ 0.03.

-Finally, we compute the Ne$^{++}$/O$^{++}$ and Ar$^{++}$/O$^{++}$ abundance ratios comparing the intensity of \NeIIIL[3869] and \ArIIIL to that of \OIIIoptL[5007], respectively, assuming the \Tiii temperature for both ions.
-We derive log(Ne/O) = -0.50 $\pm$ 0.01 and log(Ar/O) = -2.47 $\pm$ 0.03.
+We derived the abundance of S$^{+}$/O$^{+}$ by comparing \SII to \OII[3727], assuming t = \Tii and \Ne, while we infer S$^{++}$/O$^{++}$ from the \SIIIL[9068] / \OIIIoptL[5007] ratio, assuming t = \Tiii.
+The total S/O abundance is then given by S/O = (S$^{++}$/O$^{++}$ + S$^{+}$/O$^{+}$) $\times$ ICF[S$^{++}$/O$^{++}$ + S$^{+}$/O$^{+}$], delivering log(S/O) = -1.74 $\substack{+0.02 \\ -0.02}$.
+Finally, we compute the Ne$^{++}$/O$^{++}$ and Ar$^{++}$/O$^{++}$ abundance ratios comparing the intensity of \NeIIIL[3869] and \ArIIIL with that of \OIIIoptL[5007], respectively, assuming the \Tiii temperature for both ions and inferring log(Ne/O) = -0.51 $\substack{+0.01 \\ -0.01}$ and log(Ar/O) = -2.49 $\substack{+0.02 \\ -0.02}$.